aiidalab/aiidalab-docker-stack/README.md

 To create a _special_ release, simply tag it with a tag name of your choice with the exception that it cannot start with the character `v`.

+### Deploy AiiDAlab on Kubernetes

+Please see [here](k8s/README.md) for instructions on how to deploy AiiDAlab on Kubernetes.

 ## Deploy AiiDAlab with AiiDAlab Launch

 The `aiidalab-launch` tool provides a convenient and robust method of both launching and managing one or multiple AiiDAlab instances on your computer.